brown-ccv/georeg-pipeline/README.md

 This is a pipeline for extracting data from city directories

-### How to install packages
+## Installing Packages

-This is tested on Python 3.5.3 and should work on 3.6 as well.
+This is tested on Python 3.5.3.

+**Note:** You will need to install two specific packages, libtesseract and libleptonica, due to the tesserocr package.
+These are system specific and instructions will vary depending on your OS or distro.
+If any issues arise, please look here https://github.com/sirfz/tesserocr and Google as necessary.

 First start by setting up the Python virtualenv folder:

 ```
     python3 -m venv /path/to/env